Seattle Skyline at sundown

 Is Seattle an expensive place to live?

 Seattle is more expensive than many U.S. cities.
-Rent and cost of living tend to run high, especially in central neighborhoods, but more affordable options can be found in surrounding areas.
+The cost of living is 44.5% higher than the national average, and rents tend to run high, especially in central neighborhoods.
+If you're on a budget, there are plenty of affordable neighborhoods to choose from.

 What’s the average rent in Seattle?